johanntagle/react-vite-supabase-project-starter/README.md

 ## Project info

 This is a base project that uses Supabase as the backend for authentication.
 This should get you started quickly and save you time and/or AI prompts.
-This was built using Lovable.Dev platform but can also be used outside it.
+This was based on https://github.com/johanntagle/supabase-lovable-project-starter but will be modified to not use settings expected by Lovable.Dev platform.

+Todo: Update the rest of the text below to remove Lovable.dev-specific instructions

 What works:
 - user sign up and login